Financhill

 • What do Analysts Say About PG or CHD?

-Procter & Gamble has a consensus price target of $178.66, signalling upside risk potential of 4.95%.
-On the other hand Church & Dwight has an analysts' consensus of $106.44 which suggests that it could grow by 1.05%.
+Procter & Gamble has a consensus price target of $178.47, signalling upside risk potential of 4.64%.
+On the other hand Church & Dwight has an analysts' consensus of $106.79 which suggests that it could fall by -2.45%.
 Given that Procter & Gamble has higher upside potential than Church & Dwight, analysts believe Procter & Gamble is more attractive than Church & Dwight.

 Company Buy Ratings Hold Ratings Sell Ratings